galactic-forensics/iniabu/docs/intro.rst

    >>> ele.abu_solar
    847990.0

+.. note:: You can query multiple elements as once.
+  To do so,
+  simply pass a list of the elements to be queried.

 Querying an isotope
 ~~~~~~~~~~~~~~~~~~~

 To query an isotope's properties
-with respect to teh solar abundance,
+with respect to the solar abundance,
 it can be loaded into a temporary variable,
 similar to when loading an element.
 For example: